graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 pair of tensors.
 It then arranges for the DataSet to be repeated indefinitely.

 After the DataSet is constructed, the two data feed queues are constructed.
-The IPUInfeedQueue takes the DataSet as a parameter, along with its name.
+The ``IPUInfeedQueue`` takes the DataSet as a parameter, along with a name.
 Every queue in the system must have a unique name.

-The IPUOutfeedQueue has extra options to control how it collects and outputs the data sent to it.
+The ``IPUOutfeedQueue`` has extra options to control how it collects and outputs the data sent to it.
 None of these are used in this example.

-Now that we have the DataSet and the queues for getting data in and out of the device side code, we can construct the device side part of the model.
-In this example, the ``body`` function constructs a very simple model, which does not even have an optimizer.
+Now that we have the DataSet and the queues for getting data in and out of the device-side code, we can construct the device-side part of the model.
+In this example, the ``body`` function constructs a very simple model, which does not even have an optimiser.
 It takes the two data samples which will be provided by the DataSet, and performs some simple maths on them, and inserts the results into the output queue.

-Typically, in this function, the full ML model would be constructed, and a TensorFlow Optimizer would be used to generate a backward pass and variable update operations.
+Typically, in this function, the full ML model would be constructed and a TensorFlow ``Optimizer`` would be used to generate a backward pass and variable update operations.
 The returned data would typically be a loss value, or perhaps nothing at all if all we do is call the training operation.